Collaborative Treatment for Children and Adolescents with Medical Concerns

 At MWPH, pediatric psychology staff is present in many of our medical clinics to provide consultation to families of children with specific medical needs while they are here for their appointment with a medical provider.
 Psychology staff not only works directly with the family, but collaborates with other members of the child's treatment team to ensure appropriate coordination of care.
 In some cases, psychology may identify that ongoing mental health treatment is needed, and arrange for psychological services (including, but not limited to, testing, individual and group therapy) to provide additional care.

-For children with Type 1 diabetes, psychology also offers group therapy to children and adolescents.
+For children with Type 1 diabetes, psychology also offers children and adolescent therapy groups.
 The group currently runs for ten sessions and is designed to provide help to children and adolescents who are having difficulties with adjusting to the complex nature of their diabetes regimen.
 The goal of this group is to help provide solutions to many of the medical, behavioral, social and emotional issues that are unique to individuals with diabetes to promote positive health outcomes.
 For more information about the Diabetes group, please contact the Division of Psychology and Neuropsychology at 410-578-5080.